sammychinedu2ky/Airtime-Giveaway/readme.md

 # AIRTIME AUTOMATION

- This code contains a sample console application for automating the sending of airtime using Flutterwave.
+ This code contains a sample console application for automating the sending of airtime to a list of numbers using Flutterwave API.

  It is written in C#